santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

 - The list of reservation

 # Technical Instruction

+## If accessed online
+local functionality was used as a test to check the performance of the booking system to continue with deploying the app online

+1. Create a GitHub repository with all the files require to run the app
+2. Login to Render
+3. Create the respective files for deploying the Labturn app on Render:
+   * requirements.txt
+   * Procfile
+4. Create the new app
+5. Set up the free online database (PostgreSQL) and provide a DATABASE_URL environment variable.
+6. Initialize the Database on Render
+7. Push the Code to Render
+8. Deploy the app in Render
+9. Finally, check the app interface and functionality using the URL provided in Render

+Render will generate a URL that can be access on any computer and will allow remote access to book the lab equipment: [LabTurn Website](https://labturn-a-lab-equipment-booking-system.onrender.com)

+This intuitive online interface does not need any installation or setting on your computer.
+Simply access the website and the interface will load in your browser for your to start booking your lab equipment.

 ## If run locally
 1. Need to install python on your computer
 2. Need to install the following libraries